statcourses/statcourses.github.io/essexBigData/index.md

 [Prof. Berthold Lausen](https://www.essex.ac.uk/maths/staff/profile.aspx?ID=1277){:target="_blank"}, Professor of Statistics and Head of Department of Mathematical Sciences, University of Essex, UK.

-## Installing the R package (Temporarily Unavailable!)
+## Installing the R package
-The R package associated with this course is located in the [drat repository](https://github.com/statcourses/drat){:target="_blank"}.
+The R package associated with this course is hosted by the [drat repository](https://github.com/statcourses/drat){:target="_blank"}.
 Installing the package can be simply done by running the following code lines into your R session.

 ```javascript